How to Conduct Research in the Holdings of the Library and Archives

 Before You Arrive

-In order to examine archival collections, researchers are required to complete the researcher registration form.
-Valid government-issued photo identification is required.
+In order to examine archival collections, researchers are required to complete the researcher registration process.
 Researchers should review the reading room policies prior to registration.

 During Your Visit